Healthy Homes Assessment Maraenui

 Healthy Homes Assessment Services

 Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure that their Maraenui rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties are required to be fully in compliance by July 1st 2024.
+Landlords now have to ensure their Maraenui rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely compliant by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager of the tasks that needs to be done and provide a report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager of the work that needs to be done and provide a report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthier homes related fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7,200 in addition to any healthier homes related fines.

-Our company is completely independent assessors for rental properties, we are completely qualified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties and are completely qualified to assess both Healthy Homes and Homefit.

 Call Now 0800 856 525